AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The Designing email content section has been reorganized.
 [Read more](../../designing/using/designing-content-in-adobe-campaign.md)

+The Deliverability getting started guide has been integrated into the core documentation and updated.
+[Read more](../../sending/using/about-deliverability.md)

 ## Documentation updates - November 2019 {#doc-updates-november-2019}

 A new use case has been added describing how to build a control group using a workflow in Campaign Standard.
 [Read more](../../automating/using/workflow-control-group.md)